slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Only the truth is funny.' -- Rick Reynolds*

+Comedians are the modern day philosophers.

 Comedy is about observing the hidden truths in life that everyone knows but nobody has ever quite articulated.
+This is why the
-Standup is about how to articulate that truth in such a way that people feel momentarily unsafe and confused (the setup), and relieved (the punchline).
+Standup is about articulating that truth in such a way that people feel momentarily unsafe and confused (the setup), and relieved (the punchline).

 > *'Anastas, the taste of ice cream interests you more than the construction of communism!' -- Joseph Stalin to Anastas Mikoyan*